NicolasAnquetil/RProjectConnector/README.md

 :heavy_exclamation_mark: BEWARE THAT THIS IS A VERY OLD PROJECT RELYING ON USING C LIBS IN PHARO : DON"T EXPECT IT TO WORK ON NEW PHARO WITHOUT WORK, IT WON'T :heavy_exclamation_mark:

-The following is a copy of the previous project ReadMe, xhich means that 'I' in the text does not refer to me but to [VincentBlondeau](https://github.com/VincentBlondeau/RProjectConnector)
+The following is a strict copy of the previous (upstream) project ReadMe.
+This means that 'I' in the text does not refer to me but to [VincentBlondeau](https://github.com/VincentBlondeau/RProjectConnector).

 -------